Ornella-Gigante/Pong_2D_Android/README.md

 # 🏓 Pong 2D Game
 Introduction
 Relive the classic arcade experience with Pong 2D on Android!
-This project brings back the legendary paddle-and-ball action, optimized for a smooth and addictive mobile experience.
+This project brings back the legendary paddle-and-ball action, optimized for a smooth and addictive mobile experience!

 ## What’s This?
 🚀 Pong 2D is a lightweight, fast-paced game where you control a paddle to keep the ball in play.
 It features a responsive game loop, collision detection, and an interactive UI—all built for an optimized mobile experience.